 - Equipment and Personal Property The foundation accepts equipment and personal property (art work, automobiles, and books) that can be of use to the college or sold quickly.
 It is best to contact the foundation office to discuss your potential donation before planning to make such a gift.
 You must obtain an appraisal for contributions over $5,000.

 IMPORTANT NOTE: This is not intended as a legal or tax advice.
 When making a charitable gift you should always consult your attorney, accountant, and other financial professionals so that the benefit of the gift meets your expectations.

-Executive Director, Paul D. Camp Community College Foundation
+Paul D. Camp Community College Foundation

 100 N. College Drive

 Franklin, VA 23851